tvaucher/youtube-viz/milestone2.md

 ## Project Goals

-The goal of project is to study the kinds of content and formats that prospered on YouTube through the years and how the creation practices changed.
+The goals of the project are to study the kinds of content and formats that prospered on YouTube through the years and how the creation practices changed.
 In our opinion, the required steps are:

 1. Observe the evolution of the popularity of each category